The Texas grid got crushed because its operators didn’t see the need to prepare for cold weather

 Fossil fuel groups and their Republican allies blamed the power failures on frozen wind turbines and warned against the supposed dangers of alternative power sources.
 Some turbines did in fact freeze — though Greenland and other northern outposts are able to keep theirs going through the winter.

-But wind accounts for just 10 percent of the power in Texas.
+But wind accounts for just 10 percent of the power in Texas generated during the winter.
 And the loss of power to the grid caused by shutdowns of thermal power plants, primarily those relying on natural gas, dwarfed the dent caused by frozen wind turbines, by a factor of five or six.

 As the cold hit, demand for electricity soared past the mark that ERCOT had figured would be the maximum needed.
 But at a moment when the world is awash in surplus natural gas, much of it from Texas wells, the state’s power-generating operators were unable to turn that gas into electricity to meet that demand.

 In the single-digit temperatures, pipelines froze up because there was some moisture in the gas.
 Pumps slowed.
 Diesel engines to power the pumps refused to start.
 One power plant after another went offline.
-Even one of the state’s two nuclear plants went dark, hobbled by frozen equipment.
+Even a reactor at one of the state’s two nuclear plants went dark, hobbled by frozen equipment.

 “At a time when the need is the greatest it’s ever been, it’s a strain on the system like we’ve never seen,” said Tom Seng, director of the School of Energy Economics, Policy and Commerce at the University of Tulsa.